seqweb/seqweb/docs/seqweb_overview.md

 ## ***SeqWeb*** _is to the_ **OEIS** _as_ **DBpedia** _is to_ **Wikipedia**.

-- SeqWeb extends the OEIS, one of the world's largest mathematical knowledge bases, with an independent, open, knowledge graph resource.
+- SeqWeb extends the OEIS—one of the world's largest mathematical knowledge bases—with an independent, open, knowledge graph resource.

 - SeqWeb's mission is to further empower and amplify the discovery and development of this knowledge.

+- SeqWeb empowers a federation of community-driven deployments: `seqweb.org` is the public instance, but anyone can develop and run their own.

 - SeqWeb is in active development with core infrastructure, architecture and ontology design and implementation underway.

-- SeqWeb is seeking interested potential early collaborators, academic partners, and supporters.
+- SeqWeb welcomes interested potential early collaborators, academic partners, and supporters.

 See the [SeqWeb project homepage](https://www.seqweb.org/) for links to additional information.

 ### SeqWeb Overview
-The SeqWeb project is a community effort to create a new open resource of structured content, built on the   foundation of information established by the OEIS, freely available as an independent knowledge graph on the Web.
+The SeqWeb project is a community effort revolving around the creation of a new open resource of structured content, built on the foundation of information established by the OEIS, freely available as an independent knowledge graph on the Web.

 A knowledge graph is a datastore that provides rich ways for information to be represented, organized, accessed, augmented and used.
 A familiar example is Google searches: the "knowledge cards" it displays alongside results are powered by similar metadata.